-George R. R. Martin Announces “Fire And Blood” – A Two-Volume Westerosi History
+George R.R.
+Martin Announces ‘Fire And Blood’ – A Two-Volume Westerosi History

 Volume two of Fire and Blood, Martin said, will pick up from the reign of Aegon III and take us through Robert’s rebellion, in which Jamie Lannister kills Mad King Aerys.

-Though no publication date is yet set, Martin said that the first book is “largely written,” and expected to be published between late 2018 and early 2019.
+Though no publication date has been set, Martin said that the first book is “largely written,” and expected to be published between late 2018 and early 2019.
 The second is “largely unwritten,” and so “will be a few more years in coming.”

-Martin also commented on the status of The Winds of Winter, debunking rumours that he has either finished with the book and is sitting on it “for some nefarious reason,” or has yet to start writing it.
-“Both ‘reports'”, he said, “are equally false and equally moronic.”
+Martin also commented on the status of The Winds of Winter, debunking rumors that he has either finished with the book and is sitting on it “for some nefarious reason,” or has yet to start writing it.

+“Both ‘reports,'” he said, “are equally false and equally moronic.”
 He did, however, offer his eager (sometimes, understandably, impatient) fans a gauge as to when they can expect Winds of Winter to hit the shelves.

 “I am still working on it, I am still months away (how many? good question), I still have good days and bad days, and that’s all I care to say.
 Whether WINDS or the first volume of FIRE AND BLOOD will be the first to hit the bookstores is hard to say at this juncture, but I do think you will have a Westeros book from me in 2018… and who knows, maybe two.
 A boy can dream…”